 Underneath the tongue is a very vascular bed that contains numerous blood vessels.
 This site is quite potent in absorbing medications that drugs placed are easily utilized in a matter of seconds.
 This is called the sublingual route.

 Sublingual medications are administered by placing the drug under the tongue, leaving it there until the drug’s fully absorbed.

 Nitroglycerin, the drug for angina and myocardial infarction clients, is given sublingually.
 Once absorbed, Nitroglycerin is absorbed by the body in as fast as 30 seconds or less.
 Since the effect is immediate, the drug helps save the client’s life in emergency situations because it instantly vasodilates the blood vessels.
 Vitamin B12 is also given sublingually.

 So, there are two essential things that you have to remember when given sublingual drugs, mainly:

 - Never chew.

 - Don’t give with water.

 If the tablet goes inside the stomach and into the gastrointestinal tract, it will go through the first pass phenomenon, and the liver is going to extract and metabolize it.
 The goal is for the drug to be properly absorbed by the vessels underneath the tongue so it can directly proceed to the bloodstream and into the heart.

-As a nurse caring for patients taking sublingual medications, you have to teach your patients that if they don’t follow the above-mentioned considerations, the drug will become ineffective.
+As a nurse caring for clients taking sublingual medications, you have to teach your clients that if they don’t follow the above-mentioned considerations, the drug will become ineffective.

 Dosage Administration Abbreviations